Somerset 601-708

 copy of a lease for a year of a house and lands in Yeovil and other villages

-and several lands called Bottoms in Marsh, Yeovil.
-Pasture called Lowhills; a close called
+garden and orchard and several lands called Bottoms in Marsh, Yeovil.
+Pasture called Lowhills;

 Blake |